UPES Integrated LLB Admissions 2025

 *state reservation

-The Consortium of National Law Universities started the second round of CLAT 2025 counselling on June 4, 10 AM and will continue it untill June 9, 2025, 1 PM.
+The Consortium of National Law Universities has started the third round of CLAT 2025 counselling on June 20, 10 am and will continue it until June 23, 2025, 1 pm.
 Candidates are required to register online for the CLAT counselling 2025 process from the consortium's official website.
 The CLAT 2025 counselling registration fee is Rs 30000 for General and OBC candidates and Rs 20000 for SC/ST candidates.
-Only those candidates who register for the counselling process will be eligible to obtain CLAT 2025 seat allotment.
+Only those candidates who register for the counselling process will be eligible to obtain the CLAT 2025 seat allotment.
 The NLU preferences for seat allotment are given during the CLAT registration process.
-In all, there will be three rounds of CLAT 2025 counselling.
+In all, there are three rounds of CLAT 2025 counselling.
 However, candidates who registered for CLAT 2025 counselling based on the old result but are now ineligible as per the updated results for counselling will get their counselling registration fee refund.

 The consortium will publish the NLU wise CLAT 2025 merit list for each round of counselling.
-The second CLAT 2025 merit list will be published on June 4, 2025 at 10 am.
+The third CLAT 2025 merit list will be published on June 20, 2025 at 10 am.
+Candidates included in the third CLAT 2025 merit list will have to pay the confirmation fee before June 23, by 1 pm and the university fee before June 27, 2025 by 5 pm.
 The merit list of CLAT 2025 contains details such as rank, category, admit card number and status of the candidate.
-Only those candidates who are included in the CLAT merit list 2025 will be able to participate in CLAT 2025 counselling.
+Only those candidates who are included in the CLAT merit list 2025 will be able to participate in the CLAT 2025 counselling process for seat allotment at NLUs.

 Particulars | Details |